 In addition, Amazon RDS makes it easy to use replication to enhance availability and reliability for production workloads.
 Using the Multi-AZ deployment option you can run mission critical workloads with high availability and built-in automated fail-over from your primary database to a synchronously replicated secondary database in case of a failure.
-Amazon RDS for MySQL also enables you to scale out beyond the capacity of a single database deployment for read-heavy database workloads.
+Using Read Replicas, Amazon RDS for MySQL, PostgreSQL, and Amazon Aurora also enable you to scale out beyond the capacity of a single database deployment for read-heavy database workloads.
 As with all Amazon Web Services, there are no up-front investments required, and you pay only for the resources you use.

 Amazon RDS makes it easy to go from project conception to deployment.
 Use the AWS Management Console or simple API calls to access the capabilities of a production-ready relational database in minutes without worrying about infrastructure provisioning or installing and maintaining database software.